AviatrixSystems/Docs/HowTos/transit_gateway_external_device_bgp_over_lan_with_aws_meraki_workflow.rst

 .. important::

+  - Assign an EIP to Meraki vMX's interface

-  - Make sure the function "Source/Dest check" on third-party cloud instance's interfaces is disabled
+  - Make sure the function "Source/Dest check" on Meraki vMX's interface is disabled

   - Since One-Armed Concentrator mode is adopted in this document, the vMX is configured with a single Network Interface which means all traffic will be sent and received on this interface.